Group tour operator for Cantabria, Spain

 Day 8

-Anchovy factory, Cruise and Laredo town
+Anchovy factory, Cruise and Coastal Villages

 After the tour enjoy a cruise around the bay for beautiful views of the cliffs and Cantabrian coast before disembarking back in Santoña.
 Here we will visit the old town and sample some Pintxos, which are small finger foods served at bars and taverns throughout the Basque Country and are pivotal to the local food culture.

-Day 9/10
+Day 9

-Return to the UK (departures Monday and Thursday)
+Overnight ferry to the UK (departures Monday and Thursday)

-Gran Hotel Suances **** – Inspected by Greatdays Staff in 2024
+Featured hotel – Inspected by Greatdays Staff in 2024

 A firm favourite with Greatdays’ customers.
 Situated close to the village centre and the beach, the hotel overlooks the sea.
 The hotel has a lift, buffet style restaurant, 99 rooms with bath, safe, hairdryer, air-con/heating, TV and telephone.
 The hotel also features an outdoor pool (seasonal), a bar and café.
 Free onsite coach parking is possible.